tonethar/IGME-330-Master/notes/HW-php-web-service-1.md

 <a id="need" />

 ## VI.
-Six things we'll need to create our web service
+Seven things we'll need to create our web service

 - Based on the examples & discussion above, what will we need to create our own web service?